 Fresh fruits and vegetables are our best sources of vitamin C, which help to strengthen our immune system and keep our body healthy.
 Great food sources of vitamin C include berries, citrus, kiwi fruit, capsicum, and dark leafy green vegetables.

-According to Dr. Linus Pauling, Vitamin C is the most important nutrient to supplement to support the work of the body’s immune system.
+According to Dr. Linus Pauling, the only person to win two stand alone noble prizes and studied Vitamin C for over 20 years, Vitamin C is the most important nutrient to supplement to support the work of the body’s immune system.
 It has been found that Vitamin C boosts the manufacture of antibody molecules required to assist the body in the defence of bacteria and viruses.

 Testing for zinc deficiency can be simple and inexpensive.
 You need sufficient levels of zinc within your body to be able to taste zinc when ingested orally.
 Simply drink a small amount of zinc.
 It should taste immediately bitter.
 If you tolerate it without complaint, you need more zinc!